minetestia/simple-woodcutter/README.md

 ## Features

-- Super simple.
-Just ~15 lines of code (without translations, settings and privileges)!
+- Super simple. ~50 lines of code.
 - Compatible with any game or mod
 - Works fine with huge trees (increase `max_distance` and `max_radius` if needed)